ibrahimberb/Predator/README.md

 ### Predictions on the TCGA Mutation Datasets

-Trained Predator model can be applied to TCG mutation datasets with _reproducable_01_training_predator.py_.
+Trained Predator model can be applied to TCGA mutation datasets with _reproducable_01_training_predator.py_.
 The script also allows the selection of the model to be used in the prediction task.
 Simply run the following command to execute: